 Convection measurements used in this study are obtained from the EDI onboard Cluster.
-This instrument operates by injecting an electron beam into the ambient magnetic field, and detecting the same beam after one or multiple gyrations.
+This instrument operates by injecting an electron beam into the ambient magnetic field and detecting the same beam after one or multiple gyrations.
 Due to the electron cycloidal motion, the electron beam can only be detected if fired in a unique direction determined by the drift vector.
-The full velocity vector is calculated from either the direction of the beams (via triangulation, usually for small drift velocities) or from the difference in the time-of-flight of the electrons (usually for bigger drift velocities).
-The emitted electron beams have energies of 1 keV (rarely 0.5 keV) and are modulated with a pseudo-signal in order to be distinguished from ambient

-- electrons.
-EDI gives precise full 3D coverage, unlike the double probe instrument EFW (Electric-field wave instrument), which gives the E-field in the spin plane (Gustafsson et al., 1997; Pedersen et al., 1998).
-EDI measurements are also not affected by wake effects nor spacecraft charging, which may affect the EFW instrument and plasma instruments.
-The accuracy of EDI is not affected by low plasma densities, and actually works better if the plasma density is low.
-EDI, however, does not provide continuous data, and the data return is reduced in low magnetic field environments (<20 nT), or if the ambient magnetic field is too variable.
-EDI will also have reduced data return in regions of high ≈ 1 keV background electron flux.
-Since EDI is an active experiment it can interfere with wave measurements on Cluster, and therefore operates on a negotiated duty-cycle.
-More - 30 information about EDI can be found in Paschmann et al. (1997, 2001); Quinn et al. (2001).
+The full velocity vector is calculated from either the direction of the beams (via triangulation, usually for small drift velocities) or from the difference in the timeof-flight of the electrons (usually for bigger drift velocities).
+The emitted electron beams have energies of 1 keV (rarely 0.5 keV) and are modulated with a pseudo-signal in order to be distinguished from ambient electrons.
+EDI gives precise full 3D coverage, unlike the EFW (electric-field wave) double-probe instrument, which gives the E-field in the spin plane (Gustafsson et al., 1997; Pedersen et al., 1998).
+EDI measurements are also not affected by wake effects or spacecraft charging, which may affect the EFW instrument and plasma instruments.
+The accuracy of EDI is not affected by low plasma densities and actually works better if the plasma density is low.
+EDI, however, does not provide continuous data, and the data return is reduced in low magnetic field environments ($< 20 \,\text{nT}$) or if the ambient magnetic field is too variable.
+EDI will also have reduced data return in regions of high $\approx 1 \text{ keV}$ background electron flux.
+Since EDI is an active experiment, it can interfere with wave measurements on Cluster and therefore operates on a negotiated duty cycle.
+More information about EDI can be found in Paschmann et al. (1997); Paschmann et al. (2001) and Quinn et al. (2001).

-The data set used in this study is from January 2002 until April 2004 for Cluster 2 (C2), from January 2002 until December 2010 for Cluster 1 (C1), and from January 2002 until December 2016 for Cluster 3 (C3).
-We have used 1-minute EDI data, calculated as the averages (medians) from the EDI spin resolution data set (≈ 4 s resolution).
+The dataset used in this study is from January 2002 until April 2004 for Cluster 2 (C2), from January 2002 until December 2010 for Cluster 1 (C1), and from January 2002 until December 2016 for Cluster 3 (C3).
+We have used 1 min EDI data, calculated as the averages (medians) from the EDI spin resolution dataset (\approx 4 s resolution).